Center for Trustworthy Scientific Cyberinfrastructure

 Scientific cyberinfrastructure brings unique challenges for cybersecurity due to its open nature, use of unique instruments, large and complex data sets, and rich ecosystems of collaboration across countries and between disciplines..

 NSF has as a goal the creation of high-quality, trustworthy cyberinfrastructure to support high-quality, trustworthy science.
 However the community faces a real challenge in accessing needed expertise in a timely fashion.

 The Center for Trustworthy Scientific Cyberinfrastructure (CTSC) is comprised of cybersecurity experts who have spent decades working with science and engineering communities and have an established track record of usable, high-quality solutions suited to the needs of those communities.
 The team draws from best operational practices and includes leaders in the research and development of new methodologies and high-quality implementations.

-CTSC will address this challenge for meeting the needs of individual cyberinfrastructure projects through deep engagements, training, and dissemination of experiences.
-At the same time, CTSC will advance the state of cybersecurity practice across the community by analyzing gaps in cybersecurity technology to provide guidance to researchers and developers, addressing the application of software assessment to complicated cyberinfrastructure software stacks, and fostering broadly the transition of cybersecurity research to practice.
+CTSC addresses the challenge for meeting the needs of individual cyberinfrastructure projects through deep engagements, training, and dissemination of experiences.
+At the same time, CTSC advances the state of cybersecurity practice across the community by analyzing gaps in cybersecurity technology to provide guidance to researchers and developers, addressing the application of software assessment to complicated cyberinfrastructure software stacks, and fostering broadly the transition of cybersecurity research to practice.

 This mission is accomplished through one-on-one engagements with projects to address their specific challenges; education, outreach, and training to raise the state of security practice across the scientific enterprise; and leadership on bringing the best and most relevant cybersecurity research to bear on the NSF cyberinfrastructure research community.